 The Do's and Dont's of an MOT

-- Don’t arrive with an empty tank or you could be turned away.
-An emissions check is an important part of the test - pretty tricky when there’s no fuel to produce them!
+- Don’t arrive with an empty fuel tank or you could be turned away.
+An emissions check is an important part of the test and that needs fuel.

-- Do avoid failing due to something simple and inexpensive by making sure you check bulbs, wiper blades, plus tyre condition and pressure.
+- Do avoid failing due to something simple and inexpensive by making sure you check bulbs and wiper blades, plus tyre condition and pressures.

 - Don’t be tempted to drive your car with an expired MOT.
 Your insurance will be invalid, and you could be fined up to £1,000.
-You may book your test a month before it expires at the earliest.
-However, the only time you may legally drive without an MOT is if you are taking your vehicle to a garage for a pre-booked test.
+The only time you can legally drive without an MOT is if you are taking your vehicle to a garage for a pre-booked test.